Yorisoft/qml_lessons/README.md

 ## Intro
 > [!WARNING]
-> A development environment wit QT/QML is required to follow along with this guide - be sure to set that up before continuing.
+> A development environment with QT/QML is required to follow along with this guide - be sure to set that up before continuing.
-> This README does not provide a guide on setting up a development environemnt for the various OS or IDE and assumes its already been set up.
+> This README does not provide a guide on setting up a development environemnt for various operating systems or IDEs and assumes it's already been set up.
 >
 >
-> See the "Favorite Resources" section for resources on setting up Qt/QML or checkout XXX
+> See the "Favorite Resources" section for resources on setting up Qt/QML or check out XXX

 ### What is Qt?

-### Design Criteria of Qt?
+### Design Criteria of Qt

 ## Lessons
 ### Lesson 1: Hello Qt
 [Go to Lesson 1](lessons/lesson_1)

-  As with many programming languages an appropriate place to start when learning Qt/QML would be with a Hello World program.
+  an appropriate place to start when learning Qt/QML is with a Hello World program.
 This lesson quickly goes through setting up a text field in QML to display a hello world message.
-To do this requires some basic beginer knowledge about writing, building and executing `.qml` files in a project.
+To do this requires some basic beginner knowledge about writing, building and executing `.qml` files in a project.

   In this lesson we learn:
   -	Writing `.qml` files
   -	Integrating `.qml` with `.cpp` files
   -	Executing individual `.qml` files
-  -	Building Qt/QML project using qmake
+  -	Building a Qt/QML project using qmake
-  -	Building Qt/QML project using CMake
+  -	Building a Qt/QML project using CMake

 ### Lesson 2